 •Performance (throughput/latency) of network

 •Number of map points

-•Max size of Kerberos token configured (where Kerberos SSO used - smaller the better)
+•Maximum size of Kerberos token configured (where Kerberos SSO is used - the smaller the better)

 The most accurate way to size a deployment is to deploy a pilot to a sample number of users, against a small number of appliances, and monitor appliance utilization to evaluate how close to capacity the platform is.
 Then plan the final number of appliances using this data.